 Ever wondered why over time the enamel on your cast iron cookware seems to wear down and stick?
 I was under the impression that enamel cast iron was considered a non-stick type of cookware!
 Boy was I wrong!

-Enameled Cast Iron Sticking?
-The reason your enamel cast-iron is sticky or has food sticking to the inside of the enamel is that it is not a non-stick cooking surface.
-Combining a non-stick cooking surface, with the exceptional heat output from cast-iron and not enough oil or other liquid is what makes it sticky over time.
+Is your enameled cast iron sticking?
+The reason your enamel cast iron is sticky or has food sticking to the inside of the enamel is that it is not a non-stick cooking surface.
+Combining a non-stick cooking surface, with the exceptional heat output from cast iron and not enough oil or other liquid is what makes it sticky over time.

 Unlike seasoned cast iron cookware cast iron coated with enamel is not non-stick.